On The Spot vs. Lower Pressure Conversations

-- Similarly, when you run into a co-worker in the hall or in the break room.
+- Similarly, when you run into a co-worker in the hall or in the break room while you're quickly grabbing a coffee.
 Again, the time pressure can ratchet up the intensity.

-- For some people, they feel like this when they have to talk to someone on the phone, or through video chatting.
+- Some people feel like this when they have to talk to someone on the phone, or while video chatting.

 In contrast to situations that put you in the hot seat, some scenarios take a lot of the pressure away.
 Here you don't have to think of something to say right at that moment.
-You have some leeway to not always be contributing to the conversation, or to respond to people instantly.
+You have some leeway to not always contribute to the conversation or respond to people instantly.

 Some situations where everything can be more low key are:

-- Slipping into a group of people who are comfortably chatting.
+- Slipping into a group who are comfortably chatting.
 You can hang back, listen, and pitch in when you want to.

-- Hanging out with another person or group where there are other things taking people's attention, e.g., you're all watching a movie on TV, strolling around, playing video games, or going on a bike ride.
-There's no expectation that you need to be talking to each other every second.
+- Hanging out with another person or group where there are other things taking everyone's attention, e.g., you're all watching a movie on TV, strolling around, playing video games, or going on a bike ride.
+It's understood there will be silences.

-- Going up to someone in a situation where there's no expectation of talking, e.g., going into the staff break room and seeing a co-worker there who you're totally at ease with.
+- Going up to someone in a setting where there's no expectation of talking, e.g., walking into the staff break room and seeing a co-worker who you're totally at ease with.
 You can start a conversation at your leisure, and fiddle with your lunch or phone first.
 It may be okay to eat or flip through a paper for a bit, chat for a minute or two, go back to something else, talk again briefly again, and so on.

-I mostly mentioned the more relaxed type of conversation to compare it to the trickier 'on the spot' variety.
-Most people don't have as much of a problem with relaxed conversations.
+I mostly mentioned the more relaxed type of conversation to compare it to the trickier "on the spot" variety.
+Most people don't have much of a problem with them.
 Though one issue is that while there's less pressure to talk, you don't want to be completely silent either.
 You do have to contribute occasionally, but sometimes the lack of urgency can lead you to sit back a little too much.
 The article below has some ideas on being able to think of things to say if you need it:

 Another thing that can help is to realize that when you feel on the spot and like you can't think of something to say, it's usually caused by outside factors, not because you're an intrinsically boring or awkward person.
 Like I said, even people who are friends can sometimes find themselves feeling at a loss for words around each other.
 Conversations can just be a bit tricky right at the beginning before everyone finds their balance.
 If you took any two normal people, suddenly threw them together, and said, "Both of you, talk to each other!
 Now!" they'd likely stutter and fumble at first.

-A general piece of conversational advice that definitely applies here is don't be afraid to fall back on supposedly boring, routine small talk questions.
+A general piece of conversation advice that definitely applies here is don't be afraid to fall back on supposedly boring, routine small talk questions.
 This is what they were made for.
 You show your friendliness and interest.
 You get the discussion rolling.
-You have something to fall back on since the more creative part of your mind is seized up temporarily.
+You have something to turn to since the more creative part of your mind is seized up temporarily.
 Don't worry about seeming dull and unoriginal.

 The more you practice talking to people in these awkward situations, the easier it will get.
 After a while you can get used to those weird first few minutes and start to feel more comfortable and confident during them.

-It's totally understandable that we all avoid or put off starting some conversations in the first place because we want to steer clear of that uneasy 'on the spot' feeling.
-Like if you see our neighbor in our building's mail room, it can be so much easier just to check if anything has arrived for you and get out of there without saying a word.
-No one is going to bat a thousand, and I'm not saying you always have to be in the mood to want to chit-chat with people either, but try to start these conversations anyway even if they don't feel the greatest at first.
+It's totally understandable that we all avoid or put off starting some conversations in the first place because we want to steer clear of that uneasy "on the spot" feeling.
+Like if you see your neighbor in your building's mail room, it can be so much easier just to check if anything has arrived for you and get out of there without saying a word.
+No one is going to bat a thousand, and I'm not saying you always have to be in the mood to want to chit chat with people either, but try to start these conversations anyway even if they don't feel the greatest at first.
 As I said, when you know they're going to feel pressured at first it's a lot easier to navigate them.